indigo-dc/synergy-doc/doc/admin.md

 ╘════════╧══════════════════════════════════════════╧════════════════════════════════════════════╛
 ```
 In this example the project _prj_a_ is consuming just the shared quota (2 VCPUs and 1024MB of memory) while the _prj_b_ is currently consuming just resources of its private quota (1 VCPU and 512MB of memory) while the shared quota is not used.
 Whenever the shared quota is saturated, all new requests for resources consuming are not rejected (as in standard OpenStack mode), but will be inserted into a persistent priority queue and processed as soon as some resources are again available.
-The know how many requests for project

 ```
 # synergy project show --all --p_quota --s_quota --queue